emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   Emits asm.js in one file, and the rest of the code in another, and emits HTML that loads the asm.js first, in order to reduce memory load during startup.
 See :ref:`optimizing-code-separating_asm`.

 ``--output_eol windows|linux``
   Specifies the line ending to generate for the text files that are outputted.
-If "--output_eol windows" is passed, the final output files will have Windows \r\n line endings in them.
-With "--output_eol linux", the final generated files will be written with Unix \n line endings.
+If ``--output_eol windows`` is passed, the final output files will have Windows \r\n line endings in them.
+With ``--output_eol linux``, the final generated files will be written with Unix \n line endings.

 ``--cflags``
   Prints out the flags ``emcc`` would pass to ``clang`` to compile source code to object/bitcode form.
 You can use this to invoke clang yourself, and then run ``emcc`` on those outputs just for the final linking+conversion to JS.